vindeiatrix/mutants3/docs/chatgpt_header_long.md

-Instruction Header (for Assistant when generating a Codex task)

 Author the task in strict, deterministic form.
 Use unified diff patches with ample context (no “insert above/below” prose).
 Provide exact file paths.
 Only modify files explicitly patched.
 Keep edits idempotent and avoid any unrelated refactors or formatting.

 Output must follow this structure, in order: